-If you have a computer running Windows 7, it is possible to upgrade to Windows 11 without losing your files using the ISO file, but the process will require a complete reinstallation.
+If you have a device running Windows 7, you can upgrade it to Windows 11 without losing your files using the ISO file, but the process will require a complete reinstallation.
 This means that your apps and settings won’t carry over to the new installation.
-However, before you upgrade to Windows 11 from Windows 7, you will still need to make sure the laptop or desktop meets the minimum system requirements.
-For example, the device must include a motherboard with UEFI firmware, and the processor must be an Intel’s 8th Gen or newer or an AMD Zen 2 or newer.
-This is in addition to the requirements of TPM 2.0 and Secure Boot and a minimum of 64GB of storage and 4GB of RAM.
+However, before you upgrade to Windows 11 from Windows 7, you will have to check that the laptop or desktop meets the minimum system requirements.
+For instance, the computer must include a motherboard with UEFI firmware, and the processor must be an Intel’s 8th Gen or newer or an AMD Zen 2 or newer.
+Also, the computer needs TPM 2.0, Secure Boot, at least 64GB of storage, and 4GB of RAM.

-Although Windows 11 will be offered as a free upgrade for Windows 10 devices, you may still be able to upgrade Windows 7 for free, but this is not an official option.
+Although Windows 11 is a free upgrade for Windows 10 devices, you may still be able to upgrade Windows 7 for free, but this is not an official option.
 If you do not have a license, you will need to purchase one as necessary.
 Also, you will need to create a full backup to roll back for any reason or if you need to recover your files.

 It is also recommended to uninstall any software that may conflict with the upgrade to Windows 11, including antivirus, security tools, and old third-party programs.
 Also, it is a good idea to disconnect any hardware connected to the computer, including printers, phones, cameras, external hard drives, and other USB peripherals, to avoid problems.

 In this guide, you will learn how to upgrade to Windows 11 from Windows 7.